joseph-ishola/Machine_Learning_2023_OVGU/README.md

 perform data cleaning if required and define corresponding variables for [inputs /features] and [corresponding output (Experimental values)]

-do cross validation with different k values and visualize (R2_square vs k and MSE vs k) to know what k value performs best on your testing data.
+Do cross-validation with different k values and visualize (R2_square vs. k and MSE vs. k) to know what k value performs best on your testing data.

 final trained model using all the data points with your k value